rlucioni/recipes/README.md

 # cookbook

-A collection of recipes culled from books, shows, and the Internet.
+Recipes for making a variety of dishes, desserts, and drinks.